jayjay2912/HomeLibrary/README.md

 ## UI

-The UI is an Anglar application hosted in a Static Web App.
+The UI is an Angular application hosted in a Static Web App.

 ## API